Healthcare Management vs. Healthcare Administration [UPDATED 2026]

 When you hear the word “healthcare,” your mind likely jumps to thoughts of doctors, nurses, and hospitals.
-But there’s more to the healthcare field than diagnosing or treating patients — it’s a vast and varied industry comprising numerous parts and career paths, from marketing and technology to health insurance and pharmaceutical research.
+But there’s more to the healthcare field than diagnosing or treating patients.
+Healthcare is a vast industry comprising numerous parts and career paths, from nursing to technology to health insurance and pharmaceutical research.

 Two of the industry’s most rapidly growing sub-fields are healthcare administration and healthcare management.
 What is a healthcare management role, and how does administration compare?